 “Offers a new interpretation of the war on poverty by demonstrating the centrality of moderate local leadership (both white and black) in launching and operating antipoverty programs.”—Marisa Chappell, author of The War on Welfare: Family, Poverty, and Politics in Modern America

 While many scholars have argued that confrontation and protest were the most effective ways for the poor to empower themselves during the social change of the 1960s, Karen Hawkins demonstrates that moderate, local leadership and biracial cooperation were sometimes just as forceful.
 Everybody’s Problem shows these values at play in the nation’s first rural Community Action Agency to receive federal funding as a part of Lyndon B. Johnson’s War on Poverty.

 Karen Hawkins describes the founding of Craven Operation Progress in one of the poorest regions of North Carolina.
 She discusses the philosophies and tactics of its directors, and outlines the tensions that arose between local leadership and federal control.
 Using previously untapped primary sources including oral interviews with antipoverty workers and local citizens, records from the U.S. Office of Equal Employment Opportunity, and documents from the North Carolina Fund, Hawkins adds to the story of the factors that helped lower poverty rates and advance economic development during the 1960s and beyond.

-Karen M. Hawkins is a social studies teacher at Voyager Academy High School in North Carolina.
+Karen M. Hawkins teaches American history at Voyager Academy High School in North Carolina.

 A volume in the series Southern Dissent, edited by Stanley Harrold and Randall M. Miller